grace-yoon1/DATA150/README.md

 # Wicked Problems (DATA 100)

 **Grace Yoon**
-*Freshman student at The College of William & Mary*
+*Freshman Computer Science Student at The College of William & Mary*